The Coronavirus Pandemic

 On December 31, 2019, the first cases of a novel coronavirus were identified in Wuhan City, Hubei Province, China.
-Since then, the disease, now officially known as COVID-19, has spread to several countries and claimed the lives of over 549,000* people.
+Since then, the disease, now officially known as COVID-19, has been declared a pandemic, spread to most countries and claimed the lives of over 6,041,077* people.

-As of March 11, 2020, cases of the virus had been confirmed in over 100 countries.
+As of August 23, 2021, cases of the virus had been confirmed in over 200 countries and territories.
 You can keep up to date with the spread of the virus with this outbreak tracker from researchers at John Hopkins University.

-Following a number of discussions, the outbreak was declared a PHEIC (Public Health Emergency of International Concern) by the WHO on January 30, 2020, signifying the global public health risk of the disease and the need for a coordinated international response.
+Following a number of discussions, what was initially an outbreak of disease was declared a PHEIC (Public Health Emergency of International Concern) by the WHO on January 30, 2020, signifying the global public health risk of the disease and the need for a coordinated international response.
 By this time, preventative measures such as travel restrictions had already begun to be put in place.
-A recent study has suggested that quarantine on a cruise ship has resulted in more coronavirus patients.
+One study has suggested that quarantine on a cruise ship had resulted in more coronavirus patients.
 However, were infected passengers to have left the ship, new epicenters of disease may well have been established.
 This reiterates the importance of effective quarantine measures.
-Many people are using face masks in a bid to protect themselves, however the effectiveness of this is questionable.

 What you need to know about coronavirus